ZOONOSIS - DISEASES SPREAD FROM CAT TO MAN

 Helicobacter pylori is also found in cats.
 This organism causes gastric ulcers in humans and the cat-human link caused panic among cat owners in the mid 1990s.
 It is found in the stomach.
 It has been suggested that it may be transmitted to humans if a cat walks across a food preparation area which is then not disinfected before food is next prepared on it.
 Simple hygiene, including keeping cats off of counters, is recommended though it isn't known what percentage of cats carry helicobacter.

-Feline strains of coccidia and giardia do not appear to be infectious to humans.
+Feline strains of coccidia and giardia do not appear to be directly infectious to humans.
 Giardia cause diarrhoea in cats and normal precautions should be followed when cleaning up; normally cats and humans are infected by the same source (contaminated water) not by each other.
+Cats can also carry cryptosporidium which causes watery diarrhoea in both cats and humans, and may cause gastroenteritis, cramps and fever in humans.
+Cryptosporidium is hard to treat, but can be prevented by avoiding poorly washed food and properly treating drinking water.
+These protozoa are also be found in poorly processed domestic water supplies which means reinfection is common.
 Media attention is sometimes focussed on Toxoplasmosis, a type of coccidia that can cause birth defects in unborn babies.
 Toxoplasmosis, a disease of cats and other mammalian species, is caused by the protozoan parasite Toxoplasma gondii.
 Protozoa are single-celled animals and though infection with Toxoplasma is fairly common, actual disease caused by the parasite is relatively rare.

 Cats acquire Toxoplasma infection by ingesting infected prey.
 The organisms multiply in the wall of the small intestine and produce oocysts, which are then excreted in the faeces for 2-3 weeks.
 Most cats shed oocysts only once after infection and are then effectively immune.
 Within 5 days the shed oocysts become infectious to other animals and to humans.
 Infectious "sporulated oocysts" are highly resistant to environmental conditions and can survive in moist shaded soil or sand for many months.
 Some Toxoplasma organisms migrate from the cat's intestine to muscle and brain but usually remain dormant.
 The same migration can also occur in humans.
 Congenital infection (transmission from mother to foetus) occurs in sheep, goats, and humans.